Mock DCAA Audits

 A “rehearsal” gives staff time to adopt compliant practices.

+Phase two occurs after evaluation of current (effective date) written procedures approved by oversight or management.
+Each step, separately, evaluates processes of a DCAA compliant Accounting System.
 The actual review of source documents and observation of activities determine whether actual practices match the written policies and procedures.
 Policies and procedures control the organization as a whole, not one contract or group of contracts.
 If the formal policies, procedures, and related documents comply – then DCAA evaluates whether actual practices comply with the formal policies, procedures, and related documents authorized by management.

 This means that a practice that is compliant with regulations can result in a reportable finding, for not complying with the policies and procedures (i.e., management’s stated intent).